- The takeaway from this episode is … your life will have meaning when you have a just cause.

 Doing the bare minimum will only reward you with the bare minimum life.
 Having relinquished your personal power, or any meaning in your life automatically disqualifies you from contributing to the betterment of the world in general.
 This is in complete contrast to having any just cause – a disconnection from what you intended to achieve before you came here.

 Humanity is transitioning out of a bare minimum finite existence, into a “just cause” infinite existence.

 Expanding out of the old finite limits into infinite possibilities will spawn innovation, trust, and cooperation.
 This is the environment that supports your just cause.
 It has never been a better time to implement your just cause than right now, derived out of your own trials and tribulations.
 That’s why as people get older they question who they are and why they are here.
 That inquiry spawns your just cause, your purpose, your impact.

 Do what you love so much that you would do it for free if you could afford to – herein lies your just cause.

 Take the time to ponder what your just cause is, then write it down.

 Contemplate this … your “Just Cause” resides in what you can do for others, something bigger than you.

 HOW IT WORKS: Not having a just cause can only happen when you’re disconnected.
 Disconnected to where you came from and why you are here.
 With so many people missing out on their “just cause” it’s no wonder the world is in so much distress.
-Their lives have no meaning, as their reason for being here illudes them.
+Their lives have no meaning, so their reason for being here illudes them.
 People with a well-defined just cause are leaders, and by example, show others the way.
 More importantly, these leaders are granted access to infinite possibilities, bringing that into existence … enriching the lives of others and the planet at large.
 This is what service to others is all about.
-People aligned with their “just cause,” do the right thing even when no one is looking. ~ Linda Deir
+People who are aligned with their “just cause,” do the right thing even when no one is looking. ~ Linda Deir